 Todayâ€™s St. Maryâ€™s School consists of a modern educational facility that has grown from the original structure purchased in 1985.
 The physical plant has since been expanded twice.
 In 1996 Fr.
 Garrity oversaw the construction of a new Media Center.
 This addition provided the school with a modern library and computer lab.
 It also brought a wireless communications network and full communications capabilities for teachers and students alike.
 Construction of 4 additional classrooms was completed in 2000.
 These rooms currently serve our kindergartners and 1st graders.
-During this timeframe, due to the demand for quality Catholic education, the decision was made to expand the school from 1 class of every grade to 2 classes of every grade.
-With the 2007-2008 school year, St. Maryâ€™s will indeed have 2 classes of every grade, K-8.
+During this time frame, due to the demand for quality Catholic education, the decision was made to expand the school from 1 class of every grade to 2 classes of every grade.
+With the beginning of the 2007-2008 school year, St. Maryâ€™s had 2 classes of every grade, K-8.

 This great success is not without its challenges.
-At the end of the 2006-2007 school year, St. Maryâ€™s will run out of classroom space.
-So, here we grow again!
-Under our current pastor, Fr.
-Vrabel, the decision was made to â€śComplete The Missionâ€ť and expand the school to both accommodate the additional students and provide for additional preschool opportunities.
-In addition, we will be adding a new sports and arts complex.
-These latest additions are scheduled to begin construction in early 2007, and are due to be complete in 2008-2009.
+At the end of the 2006-2007 school year, St. Maryâ€™s pastor, Fr.
+George Vrabel, made the decision to â€śComplete The Missionâ€ť and expand the school to both accommodate the additional students and provide for additional preschool opportunities.